Climate change mitigation: Negative side effects

 Mitigation measures can also have negative side effects and risks.
 In agriculture and forestry, mitigation measures can affect biodiversity and ecosystem functioning.
 In renewable energy, mining for metals and minerals can increase threats to conservation areas.
 There is some research into ways to recycle solar panels and electronic waste.
 This would create a source for materials so there is no need to mine them.

 Scholars have found that discussions about risks and negative side effects of mitigation measures can lead to deadlock or the feeling that there are insuperable barriers to taking action.
+This deadlock or feelings often happens because people focus more on possible losses than benefits, making them hesitant to support change.
+Uncertainty also plays a role, as decision-makers may overthink worst-case scenarios and delay action instead of moving forward.
+In addition, strong disagreements between groups and the lack of a shared way to judge risks can make compromise difficult, leading to political gridlock.